mindkin/hourfleet/docs/datasecurity.md

 Hourfleet **does not** directly capture nor store credit card information provided by any user.

-Hourfleet will integrate with and delegate to trusted payment providers such as [Stripe.com](www.stripe.com) to gather and store credit card information on behalf of all users of the platform.
+Hourfleet will integrate with, and delegate to, trusted payment providers such as [Stripe.com](www.stripe.com) to gather and store credit card information on behalf of all users of the platform.
+Hourfleet will instruct those payment providers to manage and charge all users credit cards.

 # Auditing

 The Hourfleet platform has been designed for operational monitoring, with a built in capability for detailed diagnostics, and reporting.

-All activities in the Hourfleet platform that result in any change in state of *any* data will be logged and stored permanently.
+All activities in the Hourfleet platform that result in any change in state of *any* data will be logged and those logs stored according to the data retention policy for logs.

 Many business critical activities (such as: registering new users, booking cars, etc.) will also be audited separately and stored historically to prevent future repudiation by the initiating party.